weraseemann/meet/README.md

   Then upcoming events from all cities will be displayed.

   Scenario 2: User should see a list of suggestions when they search for a city.
-  Given user is typing a city name in the search bar When they type already one letter
+  Given user opens the app
-  Then a list of suggested cities will be displayed.
+  When they type already one letter in the search bar Then a list of suggested cities will be displayed.

   Scenario 3: User can select a city from the suggested list.